 How do you create the best watermark for your images?
+Here are five things to bear in mind.

 The digital watermark is one of the most established ways of protecting images online.
 Easy to create, applicable in seconds and generally considered to be one of the most effective methods of safeguarding images from theft and unauthorized use, it’s easy to see why watermarking is used by amateur and professional photographers alike, as well as stock and picture libraries and everyone in between.
 It’s not, however, universally embraced, and its popularity and ease of use has given rise to many bad examples.